stefanosPap/Computer-Graphics/README.md

 This project refers to the application of the computer graphics theory.

 ## Running
-In order to diplay the functionality of each part, there are one ore more demo scripts at each part which can be run without any arguments.
+In order to diplay the functionality of each part, there are one or more demo scripts at each part which can be run without any arguments.
 ## Description
-**Part 1 - Implements scanline algorithm for filling triangles.It uses two methods of coloring.**
+**Part 1 - Implements scanline algorithm for filling triangles.It uses two methods of colouring.**

-The **first** method is **Flat** method and it gives one specific color to each triangle which is computed as the mean of the three vertices' colors.
+The **first** method is **Flat** method and it gives one specific color to each triangle which is computed as the mean of the three vertices' colours.

 The **result** of the first method exists in *FlatDuck.jpg* image.